lee-zhg/watson-chatbot-webhook/README.md

 1. Select the `Skills` tab in the left navigation tab.

-1. Select the `watson-burger-simple` skill.
+1. Select the `skill-watson-burger-webhook.json` skill.

 1. Select `Options` menu in the left pane.